-4. For the purpose of finding out whether the amount paid to the individual capacity of the 'Promoters' or 'Shareholders' or 'Directors' and not from the 'proceeds of crime'.
+4. For the purpose of finding out whether the amount paid to the 'Andhra Bank' is 'proceeds of crime' or not, we allow the 'Enforcement Directorate' to find out whether the said amount is being paid in the individual capacity of the 'Promoters' or 'Shareholders' or 'Directors' and not from the 'proceeds of crime'.